alvinsy99/3813ICT_Assignment_Angular/README.md

 + channel-details component: display a chatbox with messages and all the members inside the channel
 + login-service service: the middleware that passing parameters from a component to the NodeJs server side and allow a function to the re-usable.
 + server.js server: it contains the hard-code user array with 3 functions (logIn, createUser and removeUser) which will be called by the components.
++ socket.js: It contains all the route for using socket.io that has mainly 3 routes (socket.on, socket.emit, socket.join and socket.leave)

 ## Node server architecture
 At first, there will 2 files called 'users.json' and 'groups.json' which contains the data structure above with 1 super user from the start of the project.
 The file will be keep changing in the node server side.
 When a function is called, the correspond file will be read and transfer into object and assign to a variable and then at the end, that variable will be write back to the file.
 I tries to avoid using a global variable (such as read file at first and assign it to a variable for global usage) because then I have to control 2 different object, 1 from the file and 1 from represent the file which will be very confusing and not effective

+The node server will be using mongodb as its main database which will be used to store the information from angular side.
+It is starting with 1 super user from the start of the project.
+The mongodb database will be keep updating in the node server side.
+When a function is called, the mongodb will be read and by using mongo query, the data is updated and some function will return an object that is a copy of mongo database.

 ## State changes
 **From client to server**: Mainly the variable is passed to the server are email.
 The way it happens is that in angular html, I defined [(ngModel]) in order to bind the variable with an client's input and then declare it in the component.
 With that, I will be able to use the variable in the component to subscribe to a service and pass to the server.js.